 - Women who are still breastfeeding or planning to grow their families are advised to wait before undergoing surgery.
 Breast reduction surgery won’t affect your ability to have more children but it can potentially affect your ability to breastfeed.

 - Gaining weight or falling pregnant following a breast reduction could alter your results.
 This is something to keep in mind before scheduling your procedure.

 - All of our surgeons recommend patients cease smoking at least six weeks prior to surgery.
 This is due to strong evidence that links smoking with delayed healing and an increased incidence of post-operative complications.
 We recommend that you speak to your GP regarding a plan prior to your consultation.

-Breast reduction surgery is an ideal choice for patients in good physical health and those who have realistic expectations.
+Breast reduction surgery should only be considered by patients in good physical health and those who have realistic expectations.
 The breasts should be fully developed and cause issues such as pain, rashes and general discomfort.

-Patients with breasts that cause bra indentations and are sagging can also benefit from breast reduction surgery.
+Patients with a breast weight that causes bra indentations and are hanging low may also benefit from breast reduction surgery.

 Breast Reduction Before and After

 Once you have met with your surgeon and a clinical plan has been established, our client support officers will organise a quote.
 Your quote will include a fee for your surgeon as well as an estimate of anaesthetist and hospital fees.
 There may also be costs associated with medication, pathology and post-surgery garments.

 In some instances, a breast reduction is considered medically necessary, and will attract a Medicare item number.
 If you are insured, your private health insurer may also cover some of the costs of your procedure, provided you meet the eligibility criteria.